shubham-bhadouria/Netflix-Movies-and-TV-shows-clustering/README.md

 In 2018, they released an interesting report which shows that the number of TV shows on Netflix has nearly tripled since 2010.
 The streaming service’s number of movies has decreased by more than 2,000 titles since 2010, while its number of TV shows has nearly tripled.
 It will be interesting to explore what all other insights can be obtained from the same dataset.

-In this project, you are required to do:
+In this project, I do:

 - Exploratory Data Analysis
 - Understanding what type content is available in different countries